facioquo/facioquo.com/pages/about.md

 <p style="margin-bottom:3rem;"><a button class="fq-button" href="https://github.com/facioquo">Join us on GitHub</a></p>

 We are affiliated with [Skender Co.](https://skenderco.com), a U.S. based company.
-Skender Co. is a primary contributor to our open-source projects and the owner of our GitHub org.
+Skender Co. is a core contributor to our open-source projects and the owner of our GitHub org.
 Some of our hosted projects are freemium commercial endeavors, while others are open to the community at no cost.